-Ranked as the top U.S. ground-based national priority for astronomy for the current decade, the Large Synoptic Survey Telescope (LSST) is currently under construction in Chile.
-LSST will survey the entire visible southern sky every few days for a decade – the widest, fastest and deepest view of the night sky ever observed.
+Ranked as the top U.S. ground-based national priority for astronomy for the current decade, Vera C. Rubin Observatory is currently under construction in Chile.
+During its first 10 years of operations, the observatory will conduct the Legacy Survey of Space and Time (LSST) of the entire visible southern sky and provide the widest, fastest and deepest view of the night sky ever observed.
 Its vast public archive of data will dramatically advance our knowledge of the dark energy and dark matter that make up 95 percent of the universe, as well as galaxy formation and potentially hazardous asteroids.

-SLAC is leading the design and fabrication of the LSST camera.
-Professor Steven M. Kahn is the overall Director of the LSST project, and SLAC personnel are also participating in the data management.
-The National Science Foundation is the lead agency for construction of the LSST.
-Additional financial support comes from the Department of Energy and private funding raised by the LSST Corporation.
+SLAC is leading the design and fabrication of the LSST Camera, which will be mounted on the Simonyi Survey Telescope.
+Professor Steven M. Kahn is the director of the observatory, and SLAC personnel are also participating in the data management.
+Rubin Observatory is a federal project jointly funded by the National Science Foundation and the Department of Energy, with early construction funding received from private donations through the LSST Corporation.